Christmas with Delta

-Christmas with Delta is a Christmas special starring Delta Goodrem that premiered on the Nine Network on 12 December 2020 to promote her Christmas album Only Santa Knows (2020).
+Christmas with Delta is an annual Christmas special starring Delta Goodrem which originally premiered on the Nine Network on 12 December 2020 to promote her Christmas album Only Santa Knows (2020).

 Upon announcement in November 2020, Goodrem said "From drought to bushfires, floods and a global pandemic, 2020 has truly been a tough year for Aussies but it has not broken our spirit.
 Christmas holds a very special place in my heart, and I can't wait to celebrate our great nation's resilience through music and giving something back to the community during this holiday season."

 Originally scheduled as a one-off, the special returned in 2021, 2022 and 2023, at various locations around Sydney.

 In 2024, the special was recorded in Hollywood, USA.

 Performances

 All performances by Delta Goodrem, unless otherwise noted.

 2020

 The 2020 edition was filmed at Sydney Opera House and premiered on 12 December 2020.